com619-2021/ClassExamples/experimental/RunningSchedullerApp/README.md

 1. Running docker image

+You can run the program without compiling it using [docker-desktop](https://www.docker.com/products/docker-desktop) on windows or just docker-compose installed on a linux box.

-A Docker Compose file is provided and also a docker image on docker.io but this doesn't work out of the box.
+The original project provides a Docker Compose file and also a docker image on docker.io but this doesn't work out of the box.
-You need to modify the database.properties to use MySQL within the docker-compose container
+You need to modify the database.properties to use MySQL within the docker-compose container.

-I have provided a modified version of the docker-compose.yml here which maps a modified application.properties  using
+I have provided a modified version of the docker-compose.yml in this folder which maps a modified application.properties  using
 ```
 ./compose/application.properties:/app/resources/application.properties
 ```